 If you are interested in inviting an Airport Authority representative to make a presentation about the Airport Development Plan to a group that you’re involved with, please contact Jonathan Heller at (619) 400-2891 or email@example.com.

-If you would like to be added to the Airport Authority’s email list to be kept informed about the Airport Development Plan, please email Rebecca Bloomfield at email@example.com.
+If you would like to be added to the Airport Authority’s email list to be kept informed about the Airport Development Plan, please email Rebecca Gilbert at firstname.lastname@example.org.

 The Aviation Activity Forecast provides critical information that allows the Airport Authority to: